icebearwillhuntthemdown/TIL-Today-I-Learnt/🟨JavaScript/Var, Let and Const.md

 * Initialising : mandatory on creation

 ### TDZ : Temporal Dead Zone
-Hoisting does happen with let and const, but uncaught reference error does occur when they are referenced without initialisation.
-Because there's the temporal dead zone, where they are not set to undefined like var is nor initialised.
+Hoisting **does** happen with let and const, but uncaught reference error does occur when they are referenced without declaration.
+Because there's the temporal dead zone, where they are declared but not set to undefined like var is nor initialised.
 ```javascript
 (function i(){
     console.log(a);   // error occurs, as it's not set to undefined